 The purpose of an internship is to provide students with career-related experience that is not attainable in a classroom situation.
 Participation in such an internship will give employers an opportunity to identify earlier those students they may wish to employ upon graduation.

-These internships are available through the Career Resource Center and Business Career Services, networking events through AIS or by contacting the companies directly.
+These internships are available through the Career Connections Center and Business Career Services, networking events through AIS or by contacting the companies directly.
 Students are encouraged to seek out an internship by bringing their resume to the Career Expo or directly contacting potential employers.

 Internships for credit are limited to employers willing to provide an experience to students in the area of information technology, analytics and/or supply chain management.
 It is expected that the intern will be exposed to the employer’s overall organization, operations and environment.